edwardGunawan/mooc_search/README.md

   - ```cd ./Services/SearchServices```
   - ```npm install```
 - To test get course services: ```cd ./Services/GetCourseServices``` and run ```npm test```
-- I have not created test case for WebServices
+- I have not created test cases for WebServices

 ## Deployment
 I deployed the application in Digital ocean cloud service.